-In the Court's Preliminary Approval Order on February 28, 2024, the Court defined the Settlement Class as follows:
+In the Court's Preliminary Approval Order of [DD, MM, 2024], the Court defined the Settlement Class as follows:

-all U.S. citizens or permanent residents who have during the Class Period (a) enrolled in one or more of Defendants' full-time undergraduate programs, (b) received at least some need-based financial aid from one or more Defendants, and (c) whose tuition, fees, room, or board to attend one or more of Defendants' full-time undergraduate programs was not fully covered by the combination of any types of financial aid or merit aid (not including loans) in any undergraduate year.3 The Class Period is defined as follows:
+all U.S. citizens or permanent residents who have during the Class Period (a) enrolled in one or more of Defendants' full-time undergraduate programs, (b) received at least some need-based financial aid from one or more Defendants, and (c) whose tuition, fees, room, or board to attend one or more of Defendants' full-time undergraduate programs was not fully covered by the combination of any types of financial aid or merit aid (not including loans) in any undergraduate year.
+The Class Period is defined as follows:

 - a.
-For Chicago, Columbia, Cornell, Duke, Georgetown, MIT, Northwestern, Notre Dame, Penn, Rice, Vanderbilt, Yale-from Fall Term 2003 through February 28, 2024. - b.
-For Brown, Dartmouth, Emory-from Fall Term 2004 through February 28, 2024. - c.
-For CalTech-Fall Term 2019 through February 28, 2024. - d.
-For Johns Hopkins- Fall Term 2021 through February 28, 2024.
+For Chicago, Columbia, Cornell, Duke, Georgetown, MIT, Northwestern, Notre Dame, Penn, Rice, Vanderbilt, Yale-from Fall Term 2003 through [DATE] [the date the Court enters an order preliminarily approving the Settlement]. - b.
+For Brown, Dartmouth, Emory-from Fall Term 2004 through [DATE] [the date the Court enters an order preliminarily approving the Settlement]. - c.
+For CalTech-Fall Term 2019 through [DATE] [the date the Court enters an order preliminarily approving the Settlement]. - d.
+For Johns Hopkins-Fall Term 2021 through [DATE] [the date the Court enters an order preliminarily approving the Settlement.]